-Prerequisites: A grade of "C" or better in BIOL& 211 or instructor permission.
+Prerequisites: A grade of "C" or better in BIOL& 211 or instructor permission; concurrent enrollment in BIOL& 212 Lab.

 The second course in a three-quarter sequence for students intending to take advanced courses in the biological sciences or to enroll in pre-professional health programs.
 The course covers basic botanical and zoological concepts, emphasizing structure and function with the central theme being evolution and diversity.
 4 lecture hours; 3 lab hours.
 Satisfies science or lab requirement area A distribution or specified elective for the AA degree.
 Offered winter quarter.